zkcrypto/cryptolib/README.md

 ## License

-All code in the `scratch` and `src` folders is licensed under Apache License, Version 2.0.
+All code in the `scratch` and `src` folders is licensed under Apache License, Version 2.0, along with the following files:

+- `Cryptolib/Fundamentals/Negligible.lean`
+- `Cryptolib/Fundamentals/Uniform.lean`
+- `Cryptolib/ToMathlib.lean`

 All other code in this workspace is licensed under either of